Hardcoreprawn/architecture/input/posts/solutions/technical-debt-framework.md

 Every business has these.

 Technical debt management boils down to one point.
 Pay it back.
 The goal is not to remove tech debt but to keep it at a workable level.
-Companies need to identify and track tech debt, to ensure it can be managed to the best advantage.
+Companies need to identify and track tech debt to ensure it can be managed to the best advantage.

 ## References